 - Jan Morris [born 1926] is one of the finest writers of my experience.
 Favorites include Trieste and the Meaning of Nowhere (2001) and Hav (2006), the first about a real place infrequently visited and the second about an imagined place that will seem all too familiar.
 Any claim on my part to influence from Ms Morris is wishful thinking.

-- Almost in a class by itself is the Republic of San Serriffe, off the east coast of Africa.
-Created by printer-typographer-bibliophile Henry Morris (proprietor of the Bird & Bull Press and not related to Jan Morris above), San Serriffe was the subject of several books about its origins, the history of its coinage, and even of its local booksellers.
-Morris’s books were published in limited edition, and for First Fine Silver Coinage Republic of San Serriffe (1988) he actually had coins struck in aluminum, bronze, silver, and gold.
+- Almost in a class by itself is the Republic of San Serriffe, off Africa’s east coast.
+Created as an Aporil Fool prank in 1977 — a spoof in The Guardian newspaper — it was then amplified by printer-typographer-bibliophile Henry Morris (proprietor of the Bird & Bull Press and not related to Jan Morris above).
+Morris built on San Serriffe in several books about its origins, the history of its coinage, and even of its local booksellers.
+His books were published in limited edition (which has afforded them limited exposure), and for First Fine Silver Coinage Republic of San Serriffe (1988) he actually had coins struck in aluminum, bronze, silver, and gold.

 T.V. & FILM